How to Adopt an Antidepressant Diet

 A recent study in BMC Medicine has found that changing your diet could significantly improve your mood.
 The link between food and mood is part of an emerging field of psychiatry called “nutritional psychiatry.”
 There is growing scientific evidence that what we eat significantly impacts our emotions and well-being.

 The randomized, controlled study of 67 participants examined the impact of dietary changes on depression.
-Researchers provided seven individual nutritional counseling sessions over a 12-week period, encouraging changes in diet through techniques which included motivational interviewing, goal setting, and mindful eating.
+Researchers provided seven individual nutritional counseling sessions over a 12-week period, encouraging changes in diet through techniques that included motivational interviewing, goal setting, and mindful eating.
 The group that made changes to their diet had a significantly greater improvement in their depression.

 The dietary guidelines recommended 12 key food groups (serving sizes listed):